DOGANAY06/Sistem/README.md

 # Sistem
-He is studying at the KARAMANOĞLU MEHMETBEY UNİVERSİTY department Computer Engineering.
+He is studying at the KARAMANOĞLU MEHMETBEY UNIVERSITY department Computer Engineering.